-The south isle was extended eastwards in the 15th century to form the d'Arcy Chapel.
+The south aisle was extended eastwards in the 15th century to form the d'Arcy Chapel.
 The washington window was unveiled in 1928 to the memory of Lawrence Washington, great-great-grandfather of George Washington, first president of the Unites States of America.
 This was the gift of the citizens of Malden, Massachusetts, which was founded about 1649 by Joseph Hills and others who went out from this Essex town.

 There are also a number of heraldic ledger slabs and handsome wall-monuments in the church including the memorial in the 15th century North Chapel to Thomas Cammocke (1602) and his two wives.